sdeibel1/projectKite/README.md

 ## Prereqs

 PhoneGap (and how to download it) if on school wifi set up a hot spot wifi from your phone to run it off of.
+If you have a mac the hotspot is not neccesary.

 ## How to Play